John the Ripper in the cloud

 John the Ripper is an Open Source password security auditing and password recovery tool available for many operating systems.
 John the Ripper jumbo supports hundreds of hash and cipher types, including for: user passwords of Unix flavors (Linux, *BSD, Solaris, AIX, QNX, etc.), macOS, Windows, "web apps" (e.g., WordPress), groupware (e.g., Notes/Domino), and database servers (SQL, LDAP, etc.); network traffic captures (Windows network authentication, WiFi WPA-PSK, etc.); encrypted private keys (SSH, GnuPG, cryptocurrency wallets, etc.), filesystems and disks (macOS .dmg files and "sparse bundles", Windows BitLocker, etc.), archives (ZIP, RAR, 7z), and document files (PDF, Microsoft Office's, etc.) These are just some of the examples - there are many more.

-As an alternative to running John the Ripper on your own computer, you may run it in the cloud.
+As an alternative to running John the Ripper on your own computer, you can run it in the cloud.
 We provide a pre-generated Amazon Machine Image (AMI) called Openwall Password Recovery and Password Security Auditing Bundle, which lets you start password recovery or a password security audit in minutes (if you've used Amazon Web Services before, or you need to sign up first).

 The Bundle features Amazon Linux 2 along with John the Ripper jumbo pre-built and pre-configured with multi-GPU (via OpenCL) and multi-CPU support (with AVX-512, AVX2, and AVX acceleration, and transparent fallback when run on older CPUs lacking the latest AVX extensions).
 The Bundle has been tested on both GPU-enabled and CPU-only AWS instances.